 The Kimball Fund for Equity and Inclusion

-The Kimball Fund for Equity and Inclusion was created through a generous gift from the Kimball Foundation in 2019.
-Created with assistance from the Grade School Class of 2019, the Kimball Fund supports diversity efforts through specific tuition scholarships for families from underrepresented communities in the Bay Area.
+The Kimball Fund for Equity and Inclusion was created through a generous gift from the Kimball Foundation in 2019, with assistance from the Grade School Class of 2019.
+The Kimball Fund supports diversity efforts by providing targeted tuition scholarships for families from underrepresented communities in the Bay Area.

 The goal of the fund is to ensure a long-term endowment for families from diverse backgrounds at all levels of education, from the parent-child program through high school.
-The fund provides need-blind incentive grants ranging from $1,000 to $5,000.
-If you would like to know more, please contact Advancement Director Mitch Mitchell.
+The fund provides need-blind incentive grants ranging from $1,000 to full tuition.
+If you would like to know more, please contact Advancement Director Eric Norman.

 The Kimball Foundation awards grants to organizations providing "college access and persistence, workplace and vocational training, cultural enrichment, and environmental education programs" in the community.